lekhanasarikonda/Python/Python.md

 ![Screenshot_7](https://github.com/lekhanasarikonda/Python/assets/134198650/0661e3d8-cf59-417e-b448-6885c53dc93b)

->>Because of the change in the sequence program behavior is changed
+>>Because of the change in the sequence program behavior is changed.